bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 54°
-- Rain
+- Cloudy
-- 95% humidity
+- 97% humidity
 - 11 mph wind
-- 93% cloud cover
+- 87% cloud cover
 - 19 AQI 🟩
 - 0.11 inches of rain in the past 24 hours
 - 0.03 inches of rain expected in the next 48 hours